pierrestudios/territory-api/readme.md

 ## Territory Services API

-Territory Services API is a RESTful api developed to provide easy and accessible storage and management for congregation territories.
-Although many systems can connect to the api via mobile and web client, the api does contain a client interface.
+Territory Services API is a RESTful api developed to provide easy storage and management for congregation territories.
+Although clients can connect to the api via mobile and web browser, the api does contain a user interface.

 ## Core Services